rtivadar/aath0.github.io/_posts/2018-04-15-atp-tennis-analysis-2006-2015-an-introduction-and-data-cleaning.md

 * Davis Cup matches
 * Challenger Level matches
-* Olmypic matches
+* Olympic matches

 I elected to delete Davis Cup matches simply because they do not match the rest of the data, and I did not want their influence to effect my analysis.
 For anyone unfamiliar, the Davis Cup is a yearly "knock-out" style tournament held each year between teams from countries all over the world.
 Play takes place between two teams in round robin fashion.
 Although it is a fun and interesting tennis event, it is not of my interest in this analysis.

 The Challenger Level matches were deleted as they are not ATP World level, They are the second highest tier of play in Men's Professional Tennis.
-Since these matches were only spartically included in a couple years, they were likely included by mistake.
+Since these matches were only sporadically included in a couple years, they were likely included by mistake.

-Lastly, I debated with myself for a good while about whether to include the Olmypic matches in my analysis or not.
+Lastly, I debated with myself for a good while about whether to include the Olympic matches in my analysis or not.
 In the end I decided not to, partially because the data was a bit incomplete and partially because the Olympic matches are not ATP sanctioned events.

 ```r
 # Removing Davis Cup - almost incomplete, and Davis Cup play doesn't match the rest of the data